-from disturbance.
-From a resource protection point of view, preserving a minimum of 90 percent of the environmental corridor in this manner may be preferable to accommodating Under this arrangement, while the developed area would no longer be part of the environmental corridor, the entirety of the remaining corridor would be permanently preserved scattered homesites and attendant access roads at an overall density of one dwelling unit per five acres throughout the upland corridor areas.
-Pre-Existing Lots: Single-family development on existing lots of record should be permitted as provided for under county or local zoning at the time of adoption of the regional land permitted development presumes that sound land and water management practices are utilized.
+environmental corridor in this manner may be preferable to accommodating scattered homesites and attendant access roads at an overall density of one dwelling unit per five acres throughout the upland corridor areas.

+- Pre-Existing Lots: Single-family development on existing lots of record should be permitted as provided for under county or local zoning at the time of adoption of the regional land use plan. - All permitted development presumes that sound land and water management practices are utilized.